cibi-p/Learnings/OS/OperatingSystem.md

 to solve this we need to identify it. run both the lines in the any one of the singe core.

+ex: megre sort can be used concurrently

+Notte: concurrency anf parallelism is different

 #### Bernsteins condiions for concurrency

 1) Readset(Si) n writeset(Sj) = $\empty$